Family-Friendly Ski Chalets!

 As much as many of you would love to palm the kids off to the grandparents in order to jet off to the Alps for a week of care-free skiing and apres-ski hedonism, we all know that this is, alas, not an option.
 Not every year anyway!

 Fortunately, The Chalet Company is a child-friendly company…in fact, we love the little scamps!
 And so we are going to do everything we can to make sure families stay happy and that the process is as smooth as possible for everyone.

 First things first, we like to make sure the little’uns are well-fed.
 For the babies, we are happy to purée food and provide you with highchairs.

-At breakfast, the bigger boys and girls are welcome to a plate of eggs benedict, a bacon roll, or whatever the hot option is.
+At breakfast, the bigger boys and girls are welcome to a plate of scrambled eggs or a bacon and egg muffin, or whatever the hot option is.
 But more often than not we find they prefer tucking into cereal, bowls of porridge, yoghurts, croissants, or pain au chocolats.
 We shall also provide plenty of fresh fruit so that you can look good in front of any other parents staying in the chalet with young children!

 On your return to the chalet after a day on the slopes, there’ll be a smorgasbord of breads & spreads alongside a home-made cake and drinks aplenty.

 For dinner, we offer an early sitting for the children and they will be fed a two-course, freshly-cooked, children’s menu, chosen in advance by you.
 Please see below for the numerous options, but please be aware we can only cook one main and ‘pud’ option per evening for all children.

 As much as the kids love them, many parents / guardians think sugary drinks are the Devil’s tipple.
 Wherever you stand on this, we will discreetly provide them but not shout about them so that it is entirely at the parent’s discretion whether they are offered (and therefore consumed, or not).